nicolasebeling/oamc/README.md

 # OAMC

-This project aims to facilitate the _optimal additive manufacturing of (continuous-fiber) composites_ (OAMC) by providing various path planning algorithms.
-These algorithms utilize FEA results and therefore take loads and constraints into account.
-In addition, the user will be able to specify optimization objectives such as weight or compliance.
+This project aims to facilitate the _optimal additive manufacturing of (continuous-fiber) composites_ (OAMC) by providing various path planning algorithms, which take loads and constraints into account.

-One subpackage (`oamc.lpp`) is based on Garth Pearce's [load path plotter](https://github.com/GarthPearce/LoadPathMATLAB/) but faster and more flexible (with support for tetrahedral and quadratic elements, for example).
-The generated load paths may be used directly for 3D printing or to initialize a gradient-based optimization algorithm (yet to be implemented).
+The subpackage `oamc.lpp` is based on Garth Pearce's [load path plotter](https://github.com/GarthPearce/LoadPathMATLAB/) but faster and more flexible; it supports tetrahedral and quadratic element types, for example.
+The generated load paths may be used to visualize and understand the transfer of loads through the structure, directly for 3D printing, or to initialize a gradient-based optimization algorithm.

-This project is part of my BSc thesis at TUM.
+This project is part of my bachelor's thesis _FEA-Driven Fiber Path Optimization for Nonplanar FDM Printing with Sparse Continuous Fiber Reinforcement_ at TUM.

 ## Current Limitations

 FEA and hence gradient-based optimization are only available for single-body parts.
-The load path plotter also works with multi-body parts if the stress values at the nodes are pre-computed and exported from Ansys, for example.
+The load path plotter also works with multi-body parts if the stress values at the nodes are pre-computed and imported from Ansys, for example.

 ## Installation